 - Hammer (for hammering down your tent pegs, but you can use a big rock)

 - Camping toilets (for those of us who can’t squat)

-There is a lot more which could be added to this list too, but start with the essentials.
-You don’t really need that much to go camping!
+There is a lot more which could be added to this list, too but start with the essentials.
+You don’t need that much to go camping!

 What do you take camping?
-Let us know in the comments below or join the conversation on Facebook.
+Let us know in the comments below.